yoesk8/my-full-template/README.md

 ## Gallery

-* This page has captioned pictures of 1 on 1 training session plus pictures of the studio used for the training and its facilities
+* This page has pictures of 1 on 1 training session plus pictures of the studio used for the training and its facilities

 ## Contact